openshiporg/marketplace/README.md

 ### Conversational Shopping
 The entire shopping experience happens in the AI chat.
 Interactive product cards, shopping cart, checkout form, and payment interface—all rendered in the conversation via MCP UI.
 No page redirects.
 No separate checkout flow.
 Payment goes directly to each store's Stripe or PayPal account with zero marketplace fees.

-### Open Source & Forkable
+### Open Source & Customizable
-Anyone can fork this repository, add their own curated stores, and deploy their own marketplace instance.
+Configure your own curated stores directly in the UI.
+Add stores through the marketplace config editor.
 No permission required.
 No platform fees.

 ### AI-Powered Discovery
 Uses Model Context Protocol (MCP) to enable any AI (Claude, ChatGPT, local models) to query stores, understand product catalogs, and provide intelligent product recommendations based on merit, not paid placement.